jsr6720/jsr6720.github.io/_posts/2020-11-08-fifty-inventions-that-shaped-the-modern-economy.md

 ## My Review 4/5

 Quick light read overview of the threads of humanity through the lens of specific inventions.
 More specifically constellations of inventions.
-Ie paper plus printing press equals fiat money. <br/><br/>Fun and interesting.
+Ie paper plus printing press equals fiat money.

+Fun and interesting.
 Would recommend.

 ### Date Read
 2020/11/08